icure/medtech-docs/sdks/explanations/how-to-data-model/data-model-healthcare-element.md

 ## When to Use a Healthcare Element?

-You should use a Healthcare Element when a Data Owner wants to specify an underlying condition related to a Patient, to a visit or to a set of measurements associated to a Patient.
+You should use a Healthcare Element when a [Data Owner](/sdks/glossary#data-owner) wants to specify an underlying condition related to a Patient, to a visit or to a set of measurements associated to a Patient.

 ## How a Healthcare Element is Related to Other Entities?

 The medical information contained in the Healthcare Element can be specified using a standard terminology, such as SNOMED CT, by means of a Coding.
 A Healthcare Element can be associated to one or more Data Samples to give a context to their measurements.
-A Healthcare Element can use a Coding to associate its medical information to the codes of a terminology.
+A Healthcare Element can use a Coding to associate its medical information to the codes of a [Terminology](http://localhost:3000/sdks/glossary#terminologies).

 ## Examples